Tiyong: China

 According to Charles Muller, essence-function thought "has its origins deep in the recesses of early Chou thought in such seminal texts as the Book of Odes, Analects, I ching and Tao te ching, became formally defined and used with regularity in the exegetical writings of Confucian/Neo-Taoist scholars of the Latter Han and afterward."'

 Tiyong thought further developed in the Wei (220–265) – Jin (266–420) period of Chinese history, when "Unification of the Three Teachings" ideology was dominant, striving for a theoretical reconciliation of Confucianism, Daoism, and Buddhism.
-The Tiyong concept was first known as pen-mo ("primary-last" or "primary-subordinate"), and developed into t'i-yung.
+The Tiyong concept was first known as pen-mo ("primary-last" or "primary-subordinate"), and developed into tiyong.
 In the initial development of the theory, "thinkers considered one of the three philosophies as 'the primary' or 'ti' and the others as 'the last' or 'yong,' insisting that their own philosophy was superior to the others."
 However, although the theory was used to arrange the three teachings hierarchically, it also confirmed their inner unity.

 The notions appear already in the Zhongyong (Doctrine of the Mean) attributed to Zi Si (481–402 BCE), the grandson of Confucius.
-The first philosopher to systematically use the ti-yong schema was Wang Bi (226–249) in his commentary to Daodejing, chapter 22, when he discussed the metaphysical relation between non-being (wu) and being (you).
+The first philosopher to systematically use the tiyong schema was Wang Bi (226–249) in his commentary to Daodejing, chapter 22, when he discussed the metaphysical relation between non-being (wu) and being (you).
 Subsequently, the notion has been borrowed from the Neo-Daoist philosophy to other schools of Chinese philosophy, including Hua-yen and other schools of Buddhism, and the Neo-Confucianism of Cheng Yi and Zhu Xi, and served as a basic tool of interpretation.
 With these schools, it has travelled to Korea, Japan, and Vietnam, and has been developed there.

 The concept developed further with the introduction of Buddhism in China, adapting Buddhist philosophy to a Chinese frame of reference.
 One of the core Madhyamaka Buddhist doctrines is the Two Truths Doctrine, which says that there is a relative truth and an ultimate truth.
 In Madhyamaka, the two truths are two epistemological truths: two different ways to look at reality.
 Phenomenal reality is relatively real or true: one can make factual statements about concrete or manifest reality, but those statements have a relative trueness, since everything that exists changes, and is bound to dissolve again.
 Ultimately, everything is empty, sunyata, of an underlying unchanging essence.
 Sunyata itself is also "empty," 'the emptiness of emptiness', which means that sunyata itself does not constitute a higher or ultimate "essence" or "reality.
 (Note: See also Susan Kahn, The Two Truths of Buddhism and The Emptiness of Emptiness) The Prajnaparamita-sutras and Madhyamaka emphasized the non-duality of form and emptiness: form is emptiness, emptiness is form, as the Heart Sutra says.